The sweet fruit of a hard life.

-Three hundred huge Iberico pigs approach like a herd of buffalo, raising dust, hooves vibrating the earth below our feet.
+In Extremadura, three hundred huge Iberico pigs approach like a herd of buffalo, raising dust, hooves vibrating the earth below our feet.
 “Don’t be afraid,” Pepe said with a smile, “they are friendly but don’t let one get a hold of your foot!”

 We are on the pastures of Dehesa de Solana, Jamón Ibérico producers in Cáceres, an autonomous community of Extremadura, Spain.
 Our guide for the day is Pepe Alba, master carver and owner of Turismo del Jamon.com.

 He turns and walks directly through the herd, they follow as he leads them down to the water to wallow in the cool mud.
 The pied piper of pigs.

 In the south west of Spain, on the border of Portugal, is Extremadura.
 The name stems from the Latin words meaning “ Outermost Hard”.
 It is a land of extremes.
 The bulk of the landscape is the seemingly endless dry brown Dehesa grasslands and oak pastures where black Iberian pigs roam and fighting bulls are raised.
 To the west, in the mountains and fertile valleys, the sweetest cherries in Spain are grown as are red peppers for the smoked paprika, Pimenton de la Vera, that is so essential to Spanish cooking.